 Planning to load up on apples while they're in season?
 Here's a list of the best apples for eating fresh.
 All of these varieties are juicy, flavorful, and crisp.

-Sweet apples are great for snacks, healthy desserts, and balancing with salty and savory foods, notes There's an Apple for That, a website that—as the name implies—is all about apples.
-The best are:
+Sweet apples are great for snacking, healthy desserts, and balancing with salty and savory foods, notes There's an Apple for That, a website that's all about apples.
+Some of the best sweet apples are:

 - Crispin (Mutsu)